onap/policy-parent/docs/clamp/acm/acm-architecture.rst

       that the Automation Composition instance is removed from Participants.

    #. **Automation Composition Instance Deletion:** A user can order the removal of a Automation Composition Instance
-      from the ACM runtime.
+      from the ACM runtime and participants.
 Automation Composition Instances that are DEPLOYED/UNLOCKED on participants cannot be removed from the ACM runtime.
+Each participant begins accepting and processing automation composition events removing the
-The post condition for an execution of this capability is that the Automation Composition instance is removed from Instance Automation Composition Inventory.
+      Automation Composition Instance from the inventory.
+The post condition for an execution of this capability is that the Automation Composition instance is removed from Instance Automation Composition Inventory in ACM runtime and participants.

 #. **Automation Composition Depriming on Participants.** The Depriming operation removes Automation Composition Types
    and common property values from participants for each Automation Composition Element Type in the Automation